Share This Article

 Hammocking is trendy and if you aren’t on the bandwagon yet, I think you’re about to be.

 Hammocking is super popular and if you haven’t done it yet, you’re missing an opportunity for cheap fun.
 Which is something I’m a big fan of.
-All you really need is your hammock and two trees and then you’re set for the whole summer.
-But some places are better than others.
-I went on a mission this past week to find some comfy spots!
+All you really need is your hammock and two trees and then you’re set.
+But some spots do have better hammocking vibes than others.

 Totally new to hammocking?
 You can pick one up from any recreational store like REI or Dick’s Sporting Goods.
 You can also get them at Target and Walmart.
 Mine was ordered off Amazon as a fabulous Christmas present from my Stepmom (Thanks Christie!).